ThinkEQ/assembly-solutions-ltd/src/pages/product/automotive-control-panels.md

         comes to choosing the right manufacturer and as a result, have perfected a process where every stage of our automotive control panel production is documented and controlled.
   - type: column
     column:
-      title: Why outsource your control panel manufacturing?
-      text: From simple box build to large and highly technical bespoke panel build assembly, our dedicated team will work with you to create a control panel that suits your needs.
-We relish a challenge, so whatever you throw at us, we have the skills and determination to help you complete your projects on time, every time.
-By working with ASL, you can ultimately reduce your costs, remove your bottlenecks and improve your quality.
-  - type: column
-    column:
       title: "What our customers think "